CESNET/sphinx-vhdl/doc/source/autodoc.rst

   as the ``type`` keyword, and individual values must each have their own line
 - record-defined types must have the ``record`` keyword on the same line as the ``type`` keyword, and each element of that record must be on its own line
+- it's possible to create groups of ports and generics, but there are some rules that must be observed
+- every group must start and end with line containing the '==' pattern, followed by the name of the group and the group's description
+- underneath, the list of ports or generics should follow

 Example
 -------